amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 a reference to a macro, and we say that the E-expression is an invocation of the macro.
 Here, `(:pi)` is an invocation of the macro named `pi`.

-> [!NOTE]
-> We also call these “smile expressions” when we’re feeling particularly casual. (:

 That document is equivalent to the following, in the sense that they denote the same data: